eldelto/core/README.md

 It contains the following somewhat finished projects:

+## Flake Finder

+A CLI tool to identify flaky tests or flaky command behaviour in general.

+Please see the project's [README](/cmd/flake-finder/README.md) for more information.

 ## Worklog

-CLI tool so automate work time bookings to Jira Tempo and Personio.
+A CLI tool so automate work time bookings to Jira Tempo and Personio.

 Please see the project's [README](/cmd/worklog/README.md) for more information.